microsoft/pxt/tests/project-tools-test/README.md

   the ellipsis, outside controls, keyboard focus and the simulator iframe.
   The whiteboard is stubbed; no development server is needed.
 Puppeteer's browser must be installed.
+- [whiteboard.spec.js](whiteboard.spec.js) loads the actual image editor, reducer, whiteboard controller and header menu.
+Storage and game-asset access are mocked, not the controls.
+It covers legacy notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, all 16 colors on mobile and footer spacing.

 Bitmap/schema checks and the startup experiment guard are also covered by [the editor suite](../pxt-editor-test/editorrunner.ts), run with `gulp testpxteditor`.